vreisdoerfer/front-end-landing-page/readme.md

 <h1>Front End Test<h1>
+<span>A landing page with product grid and forms for newsletter.</span>
 <h2>How to setup:<h2>
 <p>1 - You need to have node installed;</p>
 <p>2 - Run npm install inside of the project folder;</p>